Q: How old does my child have to be to attend the Jewish Community Day School of RI?

 Q: Our family is not observant, will we fit in?

 A: JCDSRI respects students and families at all levels of observance and Jewish practice.
 JCDSRI is a rare place in which families become friends with people who they might have considered “different” from themselves.
 Our community encourages these connections and a mutual respect that is not dependent on levels of observance.
 It is our mission that each child and each family feel comfortable as part of our community.
+We know that our differences in Jewish practice actually make our community stronger and give our students opportunities to share, learn and consider many different ways of living a meaningful Jewish life.

 Q: Is there diversity at JCDSRI?